Nervous-system profile · Free self-check

 Whether your system is regulated or overactivated is not decided by a single nerve or a single trick.
 It is decided by the sum of many areas that send signals all day long: safety or threat, calm or demand.

-I have condensed them into seven that weigh the most for your nervous system: stress, sleep, exhaustion and recovery, how you deal with stimuli, movement, your body sense and the people around you.
+I have condensed them into seven that weigh the most for your nervous system: stress, sleep and rhythm, recovery and limits, rumination and switching off, movement, your body signals and breath, and the people around you.
 Each one can carry your system or drain it.

 The point is this: two people with the same symptom, not being able to switch off in the evening, often have quite different causes.
 For one it is the sleep rhythm, for another an unresolved conflict, for a third the constant flood of stimuli.
 The same breathing exercise touches only the surface for all three.